Speak to our legal team now

 Who Pays The Court Fees in a Financial Settlement | Justice Family Lawyers

-Amending or suspending the original orders:
+Amend or suspend the original orders

-Ordering attendance at a post-separation parenting program:
+Require attendance at a post-separation parenting program

-Ordering payment of legal costs:
+Order the payment of legal fees

 procedural orders family court | Justice Family Lawyers